Hazardous Materials Outside

 In most cases, it is best to shelter in place unless directed otherwise.
 Getting stuck in grid lock while evacuating would increase danger of exposure.

-Begin the Shelter-In-Place process, these are the six steps designed to protect you against potentially harmful gases:
+Begin the Shelter-In-Place process, these steps designed to protect you against potentially harmful gases: